Chapter FOUR: On Axis

 The past two weeks have blurred both my vision and my thought process.
 I find myself getting so caught up with my assignments and duties, that I’m too busy to concern myself with a filling bladder and yellowing eyes.
 As I’ve been so busy looking at the computer screen all day, my eyes have started to cause me a few problems.
 Apparently, a few of my colleagues have had this too.
 They just found some reading glasses and the problems seemed to stop.
 Maybe I’ll have to look into them, my vision is starting to blur quite regularly.
 Despite a few eye problems, I’d like to believe that with my work ethic and time management, I do a fairly decent job at making sure the course of my workdays run as smoothly as possible.
 That in mind, pee breaks are a rarity!
 I guess this is simply one of those testaments to “the real world” and what a 9 to 5 lifestyle encompasses.

 I’ve come to accept myself as planet-like, really.
 My head spins on axis for eight hours a day, five days a week.
 The center of my figurative solar system, however, is an enormous flame-spitting sun.
 This gigantic star, I remind you, is the pursuit of both happiness and success.
 For without happiness first, success is more-or-less a nonexistent figment in the back of a circulating cranium.
 Happiness can be subjective, of course.
 For some, travel might the ultimate path for happiness.
 For others, it could be about having a partner with whom they can indulge in deep romantic activities (which may or may not involve toys like the cb-6002).
-For me, success and happiness are going hand-in-hand, illuminate this solar system and leave me smiling and praying that one day, all of this stress and tediousness will pay off.
+For me, success and happiness are going hand-in-hand, illuminating this solar system and leaving me smiling and praying that one day, all of this stress and tediousness will pay off.